Gautammsharma/cupertino-date-picker/README.md

     <span id="output"></span>
   </div>
 </div>
-JavaScript Output Format
+Output format
-js
-Copy code

 output.textContent = `${state.day} ${data.month[state.month]} ${state.year}`
-Example output:

-yaml
-Copy code
+Example:

 14 Jun 2025
-🎛 Customization
+🎛 Customisation
+Want to tweak it?

-Change Year Range
+Change year range
-js
-Copy code

 year: Array.from({ length: 81 }, (_, i) => 1970 + i)
-Adjust Blur Strength
+Adjust blur intensity
-js
-Copy code

 const blur = Math.min(6, distance * 1.5)

-Adjust Scroll Snap Feel
-js
-Copy code
+Adjust snap timing

 setTimeout(() => {
   snapWheel(wheel)
 }, 80)
+The code is intentionally readable so you can experiment freely.

-🧠 How It Works
+🧠 How it works (briefly)
-Instead of using a true 3D cylinder (which is unstable on the web), this picker uses:
+This is not a true 3D cylinder.

+Instead, it uses:

 Vertical scroll snapping

-Scale, opacity, and blur interpolation
+Scale, opacity, and blur based on distance from center

-A fixed center highlight
+A fixed highlight row

-Momentum-based snapping
+Momentum-based snapping after scroll end

-This approach closely matches how native iOS pickers actually behave, ensuring smooth performance and visual accuracy across browsers.
+This approach closely matches how native iOS pickers actually behave, while staying stable and performant on the web.

 🌍 Browser Support
-✅ Chrome
+Chrome

-✅ Safari
+Safari

-✅ Firefox
+Firefox

-✅ Edge
+Edge

-📱 Mobile browsers supported
+Mobile browsers supported

-🛠 Roadmap
+🛣 Roadmap / Ideas
-⏱ Time picker (Hour / Minute)
+Time picker (hour / minute)

-📅 Date + Time combined picker
+Date + time combined picker

-📱 Haptic feedback on snap (mobile)
+Haptic feedback on mobile

-🌍 Localization & i18n support
+Localization support

-⚛️ React / Next.js component
+React / Next.js version

-📦 npm package release
+npm package

 🤝 Contributing
-Contributions are welcome!
+If you have ideas, improvements, or refinements — feel free to contribute.

-Fork the repository
+Fork the repo

 Create a new branch